Master’s in Education Programs Resource

 There are numerous reasons to pursue a master’s degree in education.
 Among them are these six primary reasons:

 1. For a pay increase.
-A growing number of states are mandating higher salaries or advanced licensure for master’s-level teachers and administrators, which is one reason why many seek a master’s in education degree.
+A growing number of states are mandating higher salaries or advanced licensure for master’s-level teachers and administrators, which is one reason why many seek a master’s degree in education.
 States that specifically recognize teachers who earn a master’s degree include Alaska, Connecticut, Georgia, Hawaii, Iowa, Kansas, Kentucky, Louisiana, Mississippi, Montana, Nebraska, New Mexico, South Dakota, Virginia, and West Virginia.
-According to the New York City Department of Education, new teachers in NYC public schools with a bachelor’s degree and no experience earned a starting salary of $57,845 in 2019-20, while those with a master’s degree and no experience earned $65,026 during the 2019-20 school year.1
+According to the New York City Department of Education, new teachers in NYC public schools with a bachelor’s degree and no experience earned a starting salary of $62,902 in 2023-24, while those with a master’s degree and no experience earned $70,711 during the 2019-20 school year.1

 2. To gain an additional endorsement.
-Earning a master’s in education or in a teachable academic subject can lead to additional teaching endorsements (the subjects in which an educator is certified or licensed).
-Oftentimes, schools have a need in a particular subject, so existing teachers may wish to add an endorsement in order to help fill these gaps and be qualified to teach in more than one area.
+Earning a master’s in education or a teachable academic subject can lead to additional teaching endorsements (the subjects in which an educator is certified or licensed).
 For example, it is common for teachers who have their initial certificates in a certain level (such as elementary education or middle school education) to add a TESOL (Teaching English to Speakers of Other Languages) or literacy endorsement through a master’s in education program in order to qualify them for more specialized teaching within their level or area of expertise.
-It is important to note that not all states require an endorsement to be able to teach a subject, so it is wise to check with your state’s board of education before enrolling in master’s programs leading to endorsements.
+It is important to note that not all states require an endorsement to be able to teach a subject, so check with your state’s board of education first.

 3. To obtain a position of leadership or administration.
-Many positions of leadership in education require a master’s degree to be considered, or at least to be competitive.
+Many positions of leadership in education require a master’s degree to be considered.
 Positions such as curriculum and instruction specialist, educational technology specialists, principal, school counselor, and school administrator typically require at least a master’s degree.
-Leadership endorsement areas and careers typically associated with a master’s in education can also lead to higher salaries compared to regular classroom teachers.
-For example, instructional designers and technologists earned a median salary of $66,970 per year in 2020, while education administrators in kindergarten through secondary schools earned a median of $98,490.2,3 By comparison, those in jobs that typically require an undergraduate degree tend to earn lower median salaries; for example, elementary school teachers earned a median of $60,940, middle school teachers earned a median of $60,810, and secondary school teachers earned a median of $62,870 in 2020.4-6
+Leadership endorsement areas and careers typically associated with a master’s in education can also lead to higher salaries.
+For example, instructional designers and technologists earned a median salary of $66,490 per year in 2022, while education administrators in kindergarten through secondary schools earned a median of $101,320.2,3 By comparison, those in jobs that typically require an undergraduate degree tend to earn lower median salaries; for example, elementary school teachers earned a median of $61,690, middle school teachers earned a median of $61,810, and secondary school teachers earned a median of $62,360 in 2022.4-6

 4. To improve your skills as a teacher.
 Additionally, a master’s credential can help individuals improve their skills, keep abreast of the latest research, and become more effective teachers.
 Since master’s degrees in education are typically designed to be more in-depth and focused than bachelor’s degrees, graduates of these programs may learn new skills that will help them become better teachers.